Laryngeal theory: History

-The beginnings of the theory were proposed by Ferdinand de Saussure in 1879, in an article chiefly demonstrating that a and o were separate phonemes in PIE.
+The beginnings of the theory were proposed by Ferdinand de Saussure in his 1879 monograph Mémoire sur le système primitif des voyelles dans les langues indo-européennes ('A Dissertation on the Primitive System of Vowels in the Indo-European Languages').
+In it, he argued that unknown phonemes – called coefficients sonantiques ('sonantic coefficients') – were elided in certain ablauting forms, giving rise to long vowels.
+These phonemes were such that when they abutted the preceding vowel, they were functionally identical to diphthongs or vowel–sonorant strings.

 In the course of his analysis, Saussure proposed that what had then been reconstructed as long vowels ā and ō, alternating with ǝ, was an ordinary type of PIE ablaut.
 That is, it was an alternation between e grade and zero grade like in "regular" ablaut (further explanations below), but followed by a previously unidentified element.
 This element accounted for both the changed vowel colour and the lengthening (short e becoming long ā or ō).

-So, rather than reconstructing ā, ō and ǝ as others had done before, Saussure proposed eA alternating with A and eO with O, where A and O represented the unidentified elements.
+So, rather than reconstructing ā, ō, and ǝ as others had done before, Saussure proposed eA alternating with A and eO with O, where A and O represented the unidentified elements.
 Saussure called them simply coefficients sonantiques, which was the term for what are now in English more usually called resonants; that is, the six elements present in PIE which can be either consonants (non-syllabic) or vowels (syllabic) depending on the sounds they are adjacent to: y, w, r, l, m, and n.

 These views were accepted by a few scholars, in particular Hermann Möller, who added important elements to the theory.
 Saussure's observations, however, did not achieve any general currency, as they were still too abstract and had little direct evidence to back them up.